 - Bisphosphonates to prevent the loss of bone

 - Parathyroid hormone therapy to stimulate bone growth

-- Selective estrogen receptor modulators to prevent bone loss, improve density, and decrease fractures
+- Selective estrogen receptor modulators to prevent bone loss, improve density, and lower the risk of breaks

 - Eat a balanced diet rich in calcium and vitamin D.

 - Live a healthy lifestyle—avoid smoking and drink alcohol only in moderation (2 drinks or less a day for men, 1 drink or less a day for women).